 - More modern: Is somewhat more recent (announced 3 months after the M10).

-Reasons to prefer the Canon EOS M10:
+Arguments in favor of the Canon EOS M10:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).